typelevel/frameless/docs/src/main/tut/FeatureOverview.md

 Check [here](https://github.com/typelevel/frameless/blob/master/core/src/main/scala/frameless/CatalystCast.scala)
 for the set of available `CatalystCast.`

-## TypeSafe TypedDataset casting and projections
+## Typesafe casting and projections

 With `select()` the resulting TypedDataset is of type `TypedDataset[TupleN[...]]` (with N in `[1...10]`).
 For example, if we select three columns with types `String`, `Int`, and `Boolean` the result will have type